 Salmon en Croute

-The return of a classic dinner party recipe, this easy salmon en croute with spinach is an instant crowd-pleaser!
+Salmon en croute marks the return of a classic dinner party recipe!
+Filled with spinach and wrapped in puff pastry, it's an instant crowd-pleaser!

 - 2 salmon fillets, skinned, from a whole salmon around 800g to 1kg (1lb 12oz to 2lb 4oz)